apache/rocketmq-spring/README.md

 ## Introduction

-Thi project aims to help developers quickly integrate [RocketMQ](http://rocketmq.apache.org/) in [Spring Boot](http://projects.spring.io/spring-boot/).
-Support the Spring Message specification to facilitate developers to quickly switch from other MQ to RocketMQ.
+This project aims to help developers quickly integrate [RocketMQ](http://rocketmq.apache.org/) with [Spring Boot](http://projects.spring.io/spring-boot/).

 ## How To Contribute